-We really feel for Isaac Clarke, the star of EA’s survival horror space jaunt.
-If he's not fending off parasitical spleen-shattering alien organisms, he's reduced to freshening himself up with the galaxy's most blood-clogged sinks.
-Really, desperately trying to keep your pelvis in tact from carnivorous space beasties is one thing.
-Expecting a man to survive in a derelict spaceship for 20 hours without treating his mitts to a bit of handwash and a refreshing splash of water, quite another.
+I really feel for Isaac Clarke.
+If he's not fending off parasitical, spleen-shattering alien organisms, he's reduced to freshening himself up with the galaxy's most blood-clogged sinks.
+Desperately trying to keep your pelvis intact from carnivorous space beasties is one thing.
+Expecting a man to survive in a derelict spaceship for 20 hours without treating his hands to the comforting cleanliness of soap and water is another thing entirely.

 As 16-bit bogs go, Final Fight's pixelated depository for human waste is pretty grim.
-For starters it's outside, meaning there's a high chance of freezing your knackers off before your bladder juice ever graces the urinal.
-Next, it's covered in sharp implements of death, so you'll probably get stabbed by the suspicious gent on the right.
-Worst of all, though, the doors to the cubicles are adorned with über offensive 80s virtual graffiti.
-C’mon, ‘sexy’?
+For starters, it's outside, meaning there's a high chance of freezing your balls off before your bladder juice ever graces the urinal.
+Next, it's covered in sharp implements of death, so you'll probably get stabbed by the suspicious-looking guy on the right.
+Worst of all, though, the doors to the stalls are adorned with ber-offensive '80s virtual graffiti.
+"Sexy"?
 There are kids present, you know.